-Special Education (Grades 1-6 or 7-12)
+Special Education (Grades 1-6)

-For certified teachers, these 40 credit-hour programs lead to initial/professional certification in teaching students with disabilities, grades 1-6, or special education, 7-12, generalist.
+For certified teachers, this 40 credit-hour program leads to initial/professional certification in teaching students with disabilities, grades 1-6.
 Candidates must hold a baccalaureate degree from an accredited institution and existing teaching certificate in either childhood or adolescent education.
-Candidates for the special education, 7-12, generalist program must have a content concentration in one or more of the liberal arts and sciences and six credits in each of English language arts, math, science and social studies.
-The degree can also be applied to satisfy requirements for professional certification.

-Required Foundations Courses (15 credit hours)
+Required Foundations Courses (1-6)